sunluelectric/playground/javascript/notebook.md

 ## Function

 Functions are one of the most important building blocks of all modern programming languages.
-It allows reuse of codes, hence making the program efficient to program, easy to read, and at the same time reducing program storage space.
+It allows reuse of codes, hence making the program efficient to program and easy to read.
+It also avoids repeatedly saving the same code in the storage.

 The basic syntax of defining a function is as follows.
 The input list and return are optional.